 101 filo pastry preparation

 While filo will shatter if it gets dry, it will stick together and turn into a sodden mass if it becomes damp.
 The trick is to keep the sheets of unused pastry lightly covered with a damp – not wet – tea-towel as you assemble the dish.
-Remove one sheet at a time from the stack of filo and lay it on a clean dry surface, quickly re-cover the stack of filo with the damp cloth, then brush the sheet of filo with butter or oil.
+Have ready a baking tray (sheet) lined with baking (parchment) paper.
+Remove filo from packaging and lay it flat on a clean dry cloth.
+Remove one sheet at a time from the stack of filo and lay it on the lined baking tray, quickly re-cover the stack of filo with the damp cloth, then brush the sheet of filo with butter or oil.
 Lay the next sheet of filo on top of the buttered one, always re-covering the stack of filo sheets with the damp cloth.
 And away you go!

 For a lighter dish, sprinkle each sheet with crumbled toasted crumbs, grated parmesan or finely chopped nuts.
 They give flavour as well as trapping a little air in between the layers of filo.